-You can see the Florence Duomo just about anywhere in the city.
-The church’s vast red dome has made the Duomo an iconic attraction in central Florence.
+While the information we provide here is free, we also sell tours at a pretty reasonable price.
+If you’re dreaming of visiting Florence, the Duomo is one of the main attractions, thanks to the church’s vast red dome and you can see the Florence Duomo just about anywhere in the city.
 Luckily, we offer a variety of Florence tours that visit the Duomo.
 Our Rome to Florence Day Trip visits the Duomo’s exterior.
 For a more immersive Duomo experience, our Michelangelo’s David and Florence Duomo with Dome Climb gives you extensive history about the beautiful cathedral and even the opportunity to climb the dome of the Florence Duomo, if you’re up for the challenge.

 Florence Duomo History

 Until 1412, Florence’s main cathedral was the Santa Reparata.
 Although the building provided centuries of religious practices and historical support for the city, the replacement stipulated the expansion of Florence’s prominence throughout Italy.
 Arnolfo di Cambio, the Duomo’s designer, began construction on September 8, 1296, when he laid the first panel of white marble with accents of green and red.
 Remains from the Santa Reparata are visible in the crypt of the Duomo.